ngampit/rails-calendar/README.md

 # README

-This is a Ruby on Rails project.
+This is a Ruby on Rails Calendar App with Postgres Database.